Akafifi/Afifi_Portfolio/README.md

+Afifi's Portfolio

-Created Flexboxes to organize content
+- Created flexboxes to organize content

-Added deploy link to previous work in image
+- Added deploy link to previous work in image

-Used CSS to style HTML
+- Used CSS to style HTML